Skip to main content

 How long is the data stored and where is it stored?

-Google has distributed its servers all over the world.
-Here you can read exactly where the Google data centres are located: https://www.google.com/about/datacenters/locations/?hl=de
+Google has servers all over the world.
+You can find out exactly where Google's data centers are located here: https://datacenters.google/

 Your data is distributed on different physical data carriers.
 This has the advantage that the data can be accessed more quickly and is better protected against manipulation.
 There are appropriate emergency programs for your data in every Google data centre.
 If, for example, the hardware at Google fails or natural disasters paralyse servers, the risk of a service interruption at Google remains low.